gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager selects an available OSCORE Sender ID in the OSCORE group, and exclusively assigns it to the joining node.
 The Group Manager MUST NOT assign an OSCORE Sender ID to the joining node if this joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).

-   Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a OSCORE Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.
+   Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign an OSCORE Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.

    If the joining node is recognized as a current group member, e.g., through the ongoing secure communication association, the following also applies.